If you’re looking to improve the efficiency and productivity of your test case writing, here are some key points that can help:

 - Total number of bugs identified with severity level 2 (major bugs).

-- Indicates issues that prevent testing of specific features but allow testing of other parts of the system.
+- Indicates issues that halt testing of specific features but allow testing of other parts of the system.

 6) Bugs with Severity Level 3: